alejandro519/liri-node-app/README.md

 The name of the band/song/movie does not need to be in parentheses.

-To view a deployed version of the app, visit: https://alejandro519.github.io/liri-node-app/
+To view a deployed version of the app, visit: https://alejandro519.github.io/liri-node-app/ To view a video of the working app, visit: https://drive.google.com/open?id=1rUfAjVtYvdXTI19G72bUzhD2aL-Q3Sfa

 The technologies used in this app include: